zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 #### Catalyst / fglrx driver

 Attempted to build and install the latest Catalyst (fglrx) driver from the binary package.
 The compile failed on the dkms-module, which is when I decided to try the AMDGPU-PRO driver.

+Later I noticed that the [Installer Notes online](http://www2.ati.com/relnotes/amd-catalyst-graphics-driver-installer-notes-for-linux-operating-systems.pdf)
+(but not those inside the downloaded package ...) dedicate section 5 to "headless install".
+The generation of the `deb` worked:

+    $ # Omitting the installation of build-dependencies
+    $ sudo ./amd-driver-installer-15.302-x86.x86_64.run --buildpkg Ubuntu/xenial --NoXServer

+But one look at `dpkg-deb --contents fglrx-core_15.302-0ubuntu1_amd64.deb` shows that it has the same issues as AMDGPU-PRO (see below): conflicting `clinfo` and `libOpenCL.so`, and other issues.

+*Update* it turns out that my M4800 has a FirePro Workstation M5100 card.
+This has a different driver
+<https://www2.ati.com/drivers/firepro/15.302.2301-linux-retail_end_user.zip>.
+I will report back
+when that sorts the problems.

 #### AMDGPU-PRO driver